aarugup/BeatCritic/24s-project-boilerplate-main/23f-project-boilerplate-main/secrets/README.md

 #Overview
 BeatCritic is a social media platform where people can post their critiques of music.
 The goal of this platform is to connect people through music in a way that currently doesnt exist on the market.
-A person can create a profile, which requires a phone number and their online name, and then begin to post about the music they like or dislike.
-If the song does not already exist in the database, they can create a new one and start posting reviews under it.
-Otherwise they simply find the song they wish to review, write a critique with a rating out of 5, and then post publicly.
-All ratings can be viewed by any user of the platform.
+A person can be either a user, follower, moderator or artist.
+They create a profile, which requires a phone number an email and their name.
+Users can post reviews on songs and rate them out of 5.
+Followers don’t post reviews, rather, they comment on existing reviews and can like them.
+Moderators monitor reviews and comments to ensure no harrassment is occurring, and generate reports when it is, deleting those posts.
+Artists can upload, update, and delete their own music to be revoewd, in order to learn about how people feel about it.
+All reviews and comments can be viewed by anyone on the platform.
 This creates a community where people can learn about new music and share their own experiences with songs.

 #Video Link